genomicsclass/leanpub/manuscript/confounding.md

 ## Confounding

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/confounding.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/confounding.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/confounding.Rmd).

 Batch effects have the most devasting effects when they are _counfounded_ with outcomes of interest.
 Here we described coufounding generally and how it relates to data interpretation.